 Research Seed Funding (Proposal Competition Winner) – International Foundation for Research in Experimental Economics (IFREE)

-Presented at MEA 2025 (Scheduled), SEA 2024, Institute for Humane Studies, ESA 2023, Israel Institute for Advanced Studies, Rice University
+Presented at ESA 2025 (Scheduled), EAAE Congress 2025 (Scheduled), AAEA 2025, MEA 2025, SEA 2024, Institute for Humane Studies, ESA 2023, Israel Institute for Advanced Studies, Rice University

 Lagoudakis, A., Byrne, A., & Rhone, A. (2025).
 Food Choices, Food Access, and Nutritional Outcomes